ENTER YOUR EMAIL ADDRESS TO UNLOCK

-By depriving the body of dietary glucose as a main energy source, it has to use alternative fuel sources, which becomes these ketones after a period of 3-4 days of glucose deprivation.
+By depriving the body of dietary glucose as the main energy source, it has to use alternative fuel sources, which become these ketones after a period of 3-4 days of glucose deprivation.
 Followers of the modern Ketogenic Diet tout it as a means to turn the body into a fat-burning machine, even more so than the earlier low-carb craze diet, the Atkins diet.

 The Basics of the Ketogenic Diet

 In the classic Ketogenic Diet, the macronutrient breakdown of fats, protein, and carbohydrates is 90%, 6%, and 4% respectively.

 Today, the most typical breakdown is 70-80% fats, 20-25% protein, and 5-10% carbohydrates.